a1m0le/R375AstroMechSpeechModule/README.md

 # R375AstroMechSpeechModule

 ## Overview:
-This is just a for-fun project that tries to simulate the voice of R2.
+This is just a for-fun project that tries to simulate the voice of R2 and the binary language in Star Wars.
 What's special is that it is note just some random sound.
-If correctly recorded and analyzed, it can be used to regain the original text (idk how yet).
+If correctly recorded and analyzed, it can be used to translate back the original text (idk how yet).

 ## How to use: